Undergraduate Programme

 Course Structure for the Specialization in Electrical and Electronic Engineering

-The department provides basic courses for all engineering undergraduates on the principles of Electrical and Electronic Engineering, in appropriate depth, to acquire essential fundamentals, and also it offers several advanced courses to the specializing students.
-Appropriate selection of technical electives that are available from within the above six sub-specializations, backed by the undergraduate research project and industrial training engagements, pave the way for the students of electrical and electronic engineering to specialize in one of the above subdisciplines.
+The department provides basic courses for all engineering undergraduates on the principles of Electrical and Electronic Engineering, in appropriate depth, to acquire essential fundamentals.
+Also, it offers several advanced courses to the specializing students.
+Proper selection of technical electives available from within the above six sub-specializations, backed by the undergraduate research project and industrial training engagements, pave the way for the electrical and electronic engineering students to specialize in one of the above subdisciplines.
 More importantly, the curriculum of the Electrical and Electronic Engineering study program has been designed flexibly so that students can obtain a major specialization in one of the above areas while obtaining a minor specialization in another area selected out of the same six sub-disciplines mentioned above.

 (YEAR) | SEMESTER | CODE | TITLE | CREDITS | PRE-REQUISITES |